TL;DR

 - The network offers 60 decentralized applications (DApps) across various sectors, including DeFi, consumer apps, and gaming, attracting users and developers from both ecosystems.

-- Despite securing over $65 million in funding, Eclipse has faced controversy, including the resignation of its former CEO, Neel Somani, following allegations of sexual assault.
+- Despite securing over $65 million in funding, Eclipse has faced controversy, including the resignation of its former CEO, Neel Somani, following allegations of sexual misconduct.

 Eclipse, the first layer-2 network that combines Ethereum and Solana into one blockchain, has officially launched its mainnet.
 This highly anticipated launch, which took place on November 7, 2024, marks a significant milestone in the blockchain industry.